-- (5) The person with control or management of the workplace must ensure that the information referred to in subregulation (2) is available for inspection under the Act for the period specified in subregulation (6).
-Penalty: In the case of - (a) an individual, a fine not exceeding \$1 250; or underground essential services means essential services that use pipes, cables or other associated plant located underground;
+(5) The person with control or management of the workplace must ensure that the information referred to in subclause (2) is available for inspection under the Act for the period specified in subclause (6).

-- (b) a body corporate, a fine not exceeding \$6 000. - (6) The information must be available - (a) if a notifiable incident occurs in connection with the excavation work to which the information relates, for at least 2 years after the incident occurs; and - (b) in every other case, until the excavation work is completed. - (7) In this regulation - underground essential services information, in relation to proposed excavation work, means the following information about underground essential services that may be affected by the excavation:
+- (a) in the case of an individual-15 penalty units, or - (b) in the case of a body corporate-70 penalty units. - (6) The information must be available- - (a) if a notifiable incident occurs in connection with the excavation work to which the information relates-for at least 2 years after the incident occurs, and - (b) in every other case-until the excavation work is completed. - (7) In this clause-

+underground essential services means essential services that use pipes, cables or other associated plant located underground.

+underground essential services information, in relation to proposed excavation work, means the following information about underground essential services that may be affected by the excavation-

-- (a) the essential services that may be affected; - (b) the location, including the depth, of any pipes, cables or other plant associated with the affected essential services; - (c) any conditions on the proposed excavation work.
+- (a) the essential services that may be affected, - (b) the location, including the depth, of any pipes, cables or other plant associated with the affected essential services, - (c) any conditions on the proposed excavation work.

-305. Management of risks to health and safety associated with excavation work
+305 Management of risks to health and safety associated with excavation work